TheRealJensJK/IDG_gc_1007_gc_12_GuardiansOfCSS/README.md

 ### Skills:
 * After completing this course, the students will be able to:
     * Establish advanced grid and fluid layouts
-    * ake use of responsive techniques to target specific devices and publication environments
+    * Make use of responsive techniques to target specific devices and publication environments
     * Apply color palettes and typography schemes in CSS
     * Realize animations using CSS
     * Use open source frameworks, preprocessor and polyfills